pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Select a connection from defined connections.

       Selects a connection from the persistently stored set of named connections if NAME exists in the store.
+The name argument is optional.
+If not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a name

       Examples:

          connection select <name>    # select the defined <name>

          connection select           # presents select list to pick connection

     Options:
       -h, --help  Show this message and exit.